$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: hp -robust multigrid solver

 \end{corollary}

-\begin{remark} We note that \eqref{equation:pythagoras} holds with equality whenever the step-size criteria $s_\ell \le d+1$ in Algorithm~\ref{algorithm:solver}(ii) are fulfilled and the construction is thus done by optimal-line search.
-In such a case, which was always satisfied in all our numerical tests, a Pythagoras identity in the spirit of~\cite[Theorem~4.7]{Mir_Pap_Voh_lam_21} is obtained. \end{remark}
+\begin{remark} We note that \eqref{equation:pythagoras} holds with equality whenever the step-size criterion $s_\ell \le d+1$ in Algorithm~\ref{algorithm:solver}(ii) are fulfilled and the construction is thus done by optimal-line search.
+In such a case, which was always satisfied in all our numerical tests, a Pythagoras identity in the spirit of~\cite[Theorem~4.7]{Mir_Pap_Voh_lam_21} yielding exact algebraic error decrease is obtained. \end{remark}